19hours/sg-statutes/Acts/Singapore Armed Forces Act.md

 (c) all references to “Singapore armed forces” “Singapore Army”, “Singapore forces” and “the army, navy or air force of Singapore” shall be construed as references to the Singapore Armed Forces constituted under this Act;

-(d) all references to “an officer” orto “a person holding a commission in the armed forces” shall be construed as references to an officer under this Act; and
+(d) all references to “a person holding a commission in the armed forces” shall be construed as references to an officer under this Act; and

 (e) all references to “a soldier, enlisted personnel, sailor, seaman, rating or airman” shall be construed as references to a serviceman under this Act.